ondat/documentation/docs/operations/label-stos-objects.md

 The below guide shows how to apply a label to your PVCs, and how these labels sync through to your Ondat Volumes.
-This operation is used often - for example it is used here to add replicas to a Ondat Volume.
+This operation is used often - for example it is used here to add replicas to an Ondat Volume.

 1. Create a PVC, following the instructions [here](/docs/operations/firstpvc).
 When you create a PVC, Ondat